learningdevopsfromscratch/early-access/README.md

 3. What is the benefit of using semver?

+4. What are the benefits of using a container?

+5. What is the difference between a container and a virtual machine (VM)?

 Answer these questions and add them to your `README.md` in your Github repository!